News Event

 No4 Area Memorandums refer to these in times of need and keep brushed up on Area rules and regulations.
 The New edition has been updated by Shipmate Ray J Barraclough MSM and approved by the Area Committee.

-Area Committee Meeting, and Annual General Meeting and General Meeting
+AGM Area Committee Meeting, and General Meeting at Dorchester Saturday 18 January 2025

 Long stay car parks cost £3.50 for up to 4 hours and £6 up to 10 hours; short stay car parks are £4.00 for a maximum of 4 hours (no return within 4 hours).
-This is an increase since the last time we hosted a meeting.
-The Top O’ Town car park, is off the Bridport Road close to the Top o’ th’ Town roundabout and another, the Fairfield car park, is off Weymouth Avenue opposite Brewery Square.
+Long stay car parks at the Top O’ Town car park, is off the Bridport Road close to the Top o’ th’ Town roundabout and another, the Fairfield car park, is off Weymouth Avenue opposite Brewery Square.

 NIL REPORTS ARE REQUIRED.